mr-jonesandme/x4f_event_driven_news/README.md

 ## Change Log

 ### 1.0.3
-- Fixed a bug in factionlogic_economy patch (thanks to DeadAir) which broke factionlogic from actually pausing production modules in the game universe
+- Fixed a bug in factionlogic_economy patch which broke factionlogic from actually pausing production modules in the game universe (thanks DeadAir for catching this!)

 ### 1.0.2
 - Added a new GNN "channel" - CrimeWatch